cbwee/Hosts/README.md

 # CB Windows Hosts

 A hosts file I use on my Windows computer.
-For blocking online trackers.<br/>